soundanalogous/Breakout/README.md

 You can also interact with the examples on your smartphone or tablet as long as your mobile browser supports websockets (Safari, Chrome for Android, Firefox Mobile).
 Instead of "localhost:8887/examples/" enter the IP address or hostname of the computer running Breakout Server (192.168.2.1:8887/examples/ or yourhostname.local:8887/examples/).
 Also make sure your mobile device is connected to the same wi-fi network as the computer running the Breakout Server application.

-For more information on using Breakout Server including enabling multiple client connections, changing the webserver root directory, or using Breakout with mobile devices, see [Using Breakout Server](http://breakoutjs.com/using-breakout-server/).
+For more information on using Breakout Server including enabling multiple client connections, changing the webserver root directory, enabling auto start mode, or using Breakout with mobile devices, see [Using Breakout Server](http://breakoutjs.com/using-breakout-server/).

 As an alternative to the Breakout Server application, a node.js-based server is also included.
 See the [Using the node.js server](https://github.com/soundanalogous/Breakout/wiki/Using-the-node.js-server) for details.